Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 I’ve ended up in hospital in Peru, Indonesia, Portugal, Japan and Ireland.
 Every time my insurance took care of everything.
 I would never leave home without full and comprehensive insurance.

-TrueTraveller : We have this policy and are very happy with the cover, especially considering our ages and pre-existing conditions.
+TrueTraveller : We have used this policy and were very happy with the cover, especially considering our ages and pre-existing conditions.

 Globelink: We have used and recommended Globelink for years and not heard of any issues.
 They are a great choice for European and UK Residents.